San Francisco’s City Lights

-Literary San Francisco offers visitors its City Lights Bookstore, a hub of all-things-literary established in 1953 by Lawrence Ferlinghetti in North Beach.
+Literary San Francisco offers visitors its City Lights Bookstore, a hub of all-things-literary established in 1953 by Lawrence Ferlinghetti at 261 Columbus Avenue in North Beach.
 (The photo above was taken on a nearby corner.)
 Visit its website here: citylights.com.

-When you visit, be sure to pick up their “Bikes to Books” map by Nicole Gluckstern and Burrito Justice.
+At City Lights, be sure to pick up the “Bikes to Books” map by Nicole Gluckstern and Burrito Justice.
 Intended for cyclers, it strings together the settings of books, authors, and artists throughout San Francisco.
-The map includes streets named after Ambrose Bierce, Jack London, Dashiell Hammett, and William Saroyan.

 Turn the corner past the display and you will see the bakers preparing the dough for sourdough bread, a must-have treat for any San Francisco tourist.

 With a little more planning, adult fans of Dashiell Hammett may give a try to Don Herron’s Dashiell Hammett Tour, among other literary treks.
-Check out Herron’s website at www.donherron.com to see how it works and the best way to make arrangements.
-Read more about it in the New York Times article to decide if it is a fit for you and your fellow travelers.
+Check out Herron’s website at https://donherron.com to see how it works and the best way to make arrangements.

-The Boudin Bakery in San Francisco is the seventh stop on our Northern California Trail!
+San Francisco is the seventh stop on our Northern California Author Adventures Trail.